SurenderHarsha/Secret-Hitler/README.md

 | **President votes Facist**   |          Facist         |         Facist         |

 ### Epistemic Model
-We assume and model the players to play optimally to reduce complication i.e liberals always vote for liberal policies etc.
+We assume and model the players to play optimally to reduce complication, the game is straight-forward and we attempt to gradually add increasing layers of complexity like strategies.
 #### Model Variables
 Each state 'S' has 'n' atoms where 'n' is the number of players in the game, each atom represents the faction of the players with '1' being a player is a 'Fascist' and '0' being a player is a 'Liberal'.